-CAUTIs can be difficult to diagnose in already-hospitalized patients because similar symptoms may be part of the patients’ original illnesses.
-In elderly patients, changes in mental status or confusion can be signs of a CAUTI.
+CAUTIs can be difficult to diagnose in if you are already hospitalized because similar symptoms may be part of your original illness.
+In elderly people, changes in mental status or confusion can be signs of a CAUTI.

 If you have a catheter and notice any localized discomfort, tell your nurse or doctor right away.

 Bacteria or fungi may enter your urinary tract via the catheter.
 There they can multiply, causing an infection.